nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Adding a student
 1. Adding a student with different details
-   1. Prerequisites: A student named "Alex Yeoh" and a student with Telegram handle "tommy123" have already been added.
+   1. Prerequisites: A student named `Alex Yeoh` and a student with Telegram handle `tommy123` have already been added.
    2. Test case: `add n/Jacelyn c/2022-07-08` <br>
       Expected: A student named Jacelyn with consultation date 8 July 2022 is added.
    3. Test case: `add n/alex yeoh` <br>